akando42/next-map/public/content/posts/08-08/index.md

 Some countries choose to let the market mechanism deciding their currencies exchange rate.
 Other countries with large inflow and outflow of foreign investment keep their currency exchange rate stable to keep domestic inflation in check and foster trading with other nations.

+### SWIFT Banking Network of the Digital Age

+# A New Payment Network for Export Driven Economies